aryanyadav10/Weather-App/README.md

 # Weather-App

-This is a Weather App created with help of HTML , CSS , Javascript and Open Weather API.
+This is a Weather App created with help of HTML , CSS , Javascript and OpenWeatherMap API.

 Website :  https://aryanyadav10.github.io/Weather-App/